erazemk/jcr/README.md

 The easiest way to use jcr is to simply download the script and make it executable:

-`wget https://git.sr.ht/~erazemkokot/jcr/blob/master/jcr && chmod +x jcr`
+`wget https://github.com/erazemk/jcr/blob/main/jcr && chmod +x jcr`

-This will pull the latest jcr release from [Sourcehut](https://sourcehut.org/).
+This will pull the latest jcr release.

 Of course you can just use the wget command by itself and make the file executable in a file manager.